kummahiih/go-category-equations/README.md

 ## Usage Example

 Implement 'category.Connectable' (here 'NewConnectable') and 'category.Operator' (here 'NewConnectionPrinter').
-This has been done for tests in 'category/categorytest' and the usage can be seen for example from a test 'TestExampleForDocumentation':
+This has been done for tests in 'category/categorytest/testprinter.go' and the usage can be seen for example from a test 'TestExampleForDocumentation' which lies in the file 'category/categorytest/categoryequations_test.go':

 	connect := NewConnectionPrinter()
 	G := category.NewEquationFactory(connect)